San Ysidro Transit Center

 San Ysidro Transit Center is a San Diego Trolley station in the San Ysidro neighborhood of San Diego, California.
 The station is the southern terminus of the Blue Line and is located on a short rail spur off the San Diego and Arizona Eastern Railway main line which hosts the Blue Line to downtown San Diego.

-Located just north of the San Ysidro Port of Entry at the Mexico–United States border, San Ysidro serves primarily as a way to provide transportation for the thousands of international commuters and tourists who travel between San Diego County and Tijuana, Mexico.
+Located at the southern end of East San Ysidro Boulevard, just north of the San Ysidro Port of Entry at the Mexico–United States border, that station serves primarily as a way to provide transportation for the thousands of international commuters and tourists who travel between San Diego County and Tijuana, Mexico.

 It also provides access to the large shopping areas, including Las Americas Premium Outlets, which are connected to the stop via a pedestrian walkway.
 An intercity bus station is located adjacent to the station.
 It is the second busiest station in the San Diego Trolley, with nearly 18,000 passengers using the station each day.